 In New Jersey, both the State and the defendant have the right to examine witnesses at trial.
 Thus, in cases in which either party tries to admit an out of court statement in lieu of testimony, the statement may be barred under the confrontation clause.
-The parameters of the confrontation clause and any applicable exceptions were recently discussed in a New Jersey DWI case in which the defendant argued that the trial court erred in permitting a statement that implicated her guilt.
+The parameters of the confrontation clause and any applicable exceptions were recently discussed in a New Jersey DWI appeal in which the defendant argued that the trial court erred in permitting a statement that implicated her guilt.
 If you are charged with a DWI crime in New Jersey, it is important to understand your rights, and you should convene with a knowledgeable New Jersey DWI defense attorney to assess your charges as soon as possible.

 Facts of the Case